4stats/4stats-wordpress-plugin/README.md

-=== 4stats ===
-Contributors: 4stats
+# 4stats
-Tags: analytics, statistics, stats, tracking, widget, views, visits, counter Requires at least: 3.3
-Tested up to: 3.5
-Stable tag: trunk

-Website stats from 4stats including many features.
+Website analytics from 4stats including many features.
 Displays a widget, a complete statistic page and adds the tracking code to your site.

-== Description ==
+## Description

-= Real time webstats =
+### Real time webstats

 Use the popular 4stats website stats on your wordpress blog.
 Just enter your project id and the api key and the 4stats tracking code will be automaticly be added to your site.
 Now you can watch your stats on the wordpress dashboard and on the 4stats plugin statistics page.